grimmelm/ctech404/ctech402/module_5/M5_Codio_Modules/exercise_specs.md

 Implement the <code>sum</code> function within <code>stats.py</code> so that <code>exercise.py</code> can successfully run.
 (Note: Do not make changes to exercise.py)

+**sum is not a good example.
+The students already know about sum() so the question is trivial.
+They also can get themselves into name conflicts quickly if they aren't careful because stats.sum and sum are easy to mix up.
+I would rather have them define and use some other function**

 ## Environment/s Used
 Terminal.
 Python interpreter.
 Code editor.
 ** Pre-load starter code AND stats.py